 We can then assume that the number of stars in the sample scales linearly with galaxy luminosity.
 This assumption is accurate for stellar populations of similar ages.
 For that assumption to hold, our sample must not be biased towards one galaxy or another (e.g. if our sample comes from a small volume that has an unrepresentative subsample of certain galaxies).
 If the proportionality holds, one can write the MDF as

 Here, for clarity, we use $z$ as a short-hand notation of [Fe/H].
-Given our expectation that galaxy luminosities and metallicities are correlated \citep{Tremonti2004,kirby2011}, we can assume that galaxies follow a mass metallicity relation (or luminosity metallicity relation)
+Given our expectation that galaxy luminosities and metallicities are correlated \citep{Tremonti2004,kirby2011}, we can assume that galaxies follow a mass-metallicity relation (or luminosity-metallicity relation)